 Syndication product matching

-For Bazaarvoice to proceed with product matching, the product catalog must meet the following requirements for active products:
+For Bazaarvoice to proceed with product matching, the product catalog must meet the following minimum requirements:

-If these requirements are not met, Bazaarvoice will not proceed with product matching and content will not syndicate.
+If these requirements are not met, Bazaarvoice cannot proceed with product matching and content will not syndicate.

 Syndication guidelines for the Bazaarvoice Network outline the requirements, rights, and obligations of all parties participating in the Bazaarvoice Network.